Coulomb blockade in a non-thermalized quantum dot: Full solution to the quantum kinetic equation

 Introducing

 $Z_N$ and $Z_{N+1}$ are defined as

 Then $Z_N(\varepsilon_n)$ and $Z_{N+1}(\varepsilon_n)$, required for calculating the distribution functions in Eq.~(\ref{Full_Soln}), are found by restricting the sums in Eq.~(\ref{Z_defn}) to terms where the level $\varepsilon_n$ is occupied.
-We stress that in these definitions the relevant $N$ dependence enters only via the Kr\"{o}necker delta's as both $Z_N$ and $Z_{N+1}$ contain $\varphi(\varepsilon_j+\Omega_N)$, reflecting the fact that the two states are coupled via the QKE, Eq.~(\ref{QKESupp}), which contains $\tilde{f}(\varepsilon_n + \Omega_N)$.
-In the large $N$ limit $(N \gg 1)$, the Kr\"{o}necker delta can be written as an integral due to its equivalence to a delta function,
+We stress that in these definitions the relevant $N$ dependence enters only via the Kr\"{o}necker delta's as both $Z_N$ and $Z_{N+1}$ contain $\varphi(\varepsilon_j+\Omega_N)$, reflecting the fact that the two states are coupled via the QKE, Eq.~(\ref{QKE}), which contains $\tilde{f}(\varepsilon_n + \Omega_N)$. {The Kr\"{o}necker delta can be written as an integral}

 meaning that $Z_N$ can be written in a form which we evaluate using the saddle-point approximation.

 Recalling that the density of states in the dot is approximately the inverse of the mean level spacing, $\Delta^{-1}$, we write the sum in the definition of $f(\theta)$ as an integral, so that the saddle point, $\theta_0$, is determined by the equation